DISCLAIMER: I am not affiliated with JetBrains in any way.

 Final thoughts

-Hey, funny enough that I am writing this markdown post in Sublime Text.
-Just have to use the right tool, simple.
+Ironically, I am writing this Markdown post in Sublime Text.
+Use the right tool for the job.

 * Ultimate version usually offers a discount during the year, if you are looking for buying it, keep an eye on those offers.